Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Self-energy contribution

 \subsection{Many-potential term}

-As was said above, the many-potential contribution is calculated in coordinate space using the PW expansion.
+As noted above, the remaining many-potential contribution is calculated in coordinate space using the PW expansion.
 Therefore, let us start with the PW expansion of the bound-electron propagator~(\ref{eq:el_prop_general}), inspired by the explicit form of the Dirac-equation solution~(\ref{wf_coord}):